 Alternatives to Alcoholics Anonymous

-Although Alcoholics Anonymous and other abstinence-based 12-step programs are the
+Alcoholics Anonymous and other abstinence-based 12-step programs are the main form

-Today there are alternatives to 12-step programs.
+Today there are other options to 12-step programs.
 Some treatment programs teach problem

 drinkers to reduce their drinking.
 This approach appeals to people who otherwise might

 not seek treatment.
 These programs are based on the belief that people can change

 To be successful at moderation or abstinence requires effort and a commitment to change.

 You should take into account the severity of your drinking problem.
 You also need

 to think about any health, psychological, or other conditions that would be made worse

 by drinking.
 This includes moderate drinking.
 If you're not sure of the best program